decretist/Dissertation/Chapter2/chapter2.md

 tree-structured data in which internal nodes have only sibling pointers, and tree-structured data in which internal nodes have both sibling and parent pointers.

-[^63]: **Confirm**.
-If these questions are missing altogether in the first recension, what is the relationship to the questions as stated in the initial case statement?